-On yet another rainy day in London, I decided, after half a year of researching, to release Richtopia’s latest annual list of the 100 Most Influential British Entrepreneurs.
+On yet another rainy London day, I decided, after half a year of researching, to release Richtopia’s latest annual list of the 100 Most Influential British Entrepreneurs.

 Having taken a deep breath and pressed the go-live button, it was pleasing to see the normal positive reaction to my carefully curated list of influencers.